Ketel Marte Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Brewers pitching staff ranks 25th in the league.
+- The pitching staff for the Brewers has a collective 8.2 K/9, the fifth-worst in the league.

-- The Brewers have a 4.03 team ERA that ranks 12th across all league pitching staffs.
+- The Brewers have the 12th-ranked team ERA across all MLB pitching staffs (4.08).

-- Brewers pitchers combine to give up 92 total home runs at a rate of 1.3 per game (to rank 24th in baseball).
+- The Brewers rank 24th in baseball in home runs surrendered (94 total, 1.3 per game).

-- Burnes gets the start for the Brewers, his 15th of the season.
-He is 5-4 with a 3.44 ERA and 83 strikeouts through 83 2/3 innings pitched.
+- The right-hander's most recent appearance was on Wednesday against the Minnesota Twins, when he tossed five innings, surrendering four earned runs while giving up five hits.

-- His most recent appearance was on Tuesday against the Minnesota Twins, when the righty tossed six innings, surrendering three earned runs while giving up seven hits.
+- The 32-year-old has an ERA of 4.71, with 8.2 strikeouts per nine innings, in 12 games this season.
+Opposing hitters have a .236 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.